-We’ve compiled the common complaints we hear from couples, like “He eats a ton of food and never gains an ounce” to “She’s on a diet so now I’m always starving!”
-Read on for our guide on how to manage your diets as a couple.
+We’ve compiled the common complaints we hear from couples, like, “He eats a ton of food and never gains an ounce” to, “She’s on a diet so now I’m always starving!”

 how to manage diets as a couple ryan and alex duo life